 For more information, see Azure classic subscription administrators.

 An Azure account represents a billing relationship.
 An Azure account is a user identity, one or more Azure subscriptions, and an associated set of Azure resources.
 The person who creates the account is the Account Administrator for all subscriptions created in that account.
 That person is also the default Service Administrator for the subscription.

 Azure subscriptions help you organize access to Azure resources.
 They also help you control how resource usage is reported, billed, and paid for.
 Each subscription can have a different billing and payment setup, so you can have different subscriptions and different plans by office, department, project, and so on.
 Every service belongs to a subscription, and the subscription ID may be required for programmatic operations.

-Accounts and subscriptions are managed in the Azure Account Center.
+Accounts and subscriptions are managed in the Azure portal.

 ||The Service Administrator and Co-Administrators are assigned the Owner role at the subscription scope

 The rest of the built-in roles allow management of specific Azure resources.
 For example, the Virtual Machine Contributor role allows the user to create and manage virtual machines.
 For a list of all the built-in roles, see Azure built-in roles.

 Only the Azure portal and the Azure Resource Manager APIs support Azure RBAC.
 Users, groups, and applications that are assigned Azure roles cannot use the Azure classic deployment model APIs.

 In the Azure portal, role assignments using Azure RBAC appear on the Access control (IAM) blade.
 This blade can be found throughout the portal, such as management groups, subscriptions, resource groups, and various resources.